saeidalidadi/Learning/README.md

 ## How to publish your post
 After logging in to blog at the buttom of all posts page you can publish your blog with title and body fields

+# Lesson 13 - Automated testing for lesson 12
+# Lesson 02 - Simplest Angular Sample

+## How to Setup
+From lesson02 of AngularJS directory run `bower install` for installing dependencies.

+## How to run
+from command line on linux systems in lesson02 run `google-chrome index.html` or simply open index.html file with your desiered browser.